Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Faulty SC Decoding of Polar Codes

-\begin{proposition}[Monotonicity with respect to $p$] Let $p_1,p_2 \in (0,1)$, $p_2 \leq p_1$ and $\delta \in (0,1)$.
-A synthetic channel that is $\eta$-good for a decoder with a fixed erasure probability $\delta$ over a BEC with erasure probability $p_1$ is also $\eta$-good for the same decoder over a BEC with erasure probability $p_2$. \end{proposition} \begin{IEEEproof} The erasure probability of any synthetic channel $\W{s}{s}$ can be calculated by repeated applications of $T^{-}_{\delta}$ and $T^{+}_{\delta}$ starting from $p$ as
+\begin{property}[Monotonicity with respect to $p$] Let $p_1,p_2 \in (0,1)$, $p_2 \leq p_1$ and $\delta \in (0,1)$.
+A synthetic channel that is $\eta$-good for a decoder with a fixed erasure probability $\delta$ over a BEC with erasure probability $p_1$ is also $\eta$-good for the same decoder over a BEC with erasure probability $p_2$. \end{property} \ifproofsend \else \begin{IEEEproof} The erasure probability of any synthetic channel $\W{s}{s}$ can be calculated by repeated applications of $T^{-}_{\delta}$ and $T^{+}_{\delta}$ starting from $p$ as

 where $\mathbf{s} = [s_s,s_{s-1},\hdots,s_1]$ and $s_i \in \{+,-\}, i =1,\hdots,s$.
 Since from Property~\ref{property:Tminusplusincreasing}(i) we know that both $T^{-}_{\delta}(\epsilon)$ and $T^{+}_{\delta}(\epsilon)$ are increasing with respect to $\epsilon$, any composition of the two functions will also be increasing.
 Thus